Johnny David Damon

 After the 2012 season, Damon decided to go his mother's native Thailand to play for the Thai national team in the 2013 World Baseball Classic Qualifiers but also to conduct baseball clinics and act as a mentor to younger members of the national team.
 In 2014, he told a sports-talk radio show that he felt he had been "booted" from baseball because he refused to take performance-enhancing drugs, a claim which was met with skepticism, seeing that he played regularly until he was 38 and was clearly no longer a productive player when he was forced to retire.

 Interestingly enough, the most similar player through age 31 was Tim Raines, and other similar players in the top ten included Pete Rose and Lou Brock.
 By the end of the 2011 season, the most similar was Vada Pinson, who fell just short of 3000 hits over a long career as an outfielder, and who also moved around a lot in the second half of his career.
 Interestingly, Pinson did not make the Hall of Fame because his ability to collect a lot of hits was his most visible asset and he did not reach the significant career milestone that would have made him a Hall of Famer in voters' eyes.
-A similar fate may well await Damon when he becomes eligible for Cooperstown as he also did not reach the magic number.
+A similar fate awaited Damon when he became eligible for Cooperstown in the 2018 Hall of Fame Election, as he received just 8 votes and dropped off the ballot.

 - 1995 Player of the Year Texas League Wichita Wranglers